Everything You Need to Know about Phases of Menstrual Cycle

 Luteal Phase:

-Ovulation is followed by the luteal phase, during with the remnants of the follicle (left behind after ovulation of the ovum) develop into the corpus luteum.
+Ovulation is followed by the luteal phase, during which the remnants of the follicle (left behind after ovulation of the ovum) develop into the corpus luteum.

 Phases of Menstrual Cycle